wmayner/pyphi/docs/examples/magic_cut.rst

    >>> main_complex = pyphi.compute.main_complex(network, state)
    >>> subsystem = main_complex.subsystem
    >>> subsystem
-   Subsystem((n0, n1, n2))
+   Subsystem((A, B, C))
    >>> main_complex.phi
    1.35708

 The main complex of the system contains all three nodes of the system, and it has integrated information :math:`\Phi = 1.35708`.
 Now that we have identified the main complex of the system, we can explore its conceptual structure and the effect of the **MIP**.

    >>> constellation = main_complex.unpartitioned_constellation